aplteam/MarkAPL/Docs/QuickIntro.md

 Setting `outputFilename` has the additional benefit of writing the HTML to that file.

+Note that `parms` is a namespace that holds variables with default values.
+You can list them by calling `parms.∆List`.

 ### Create a fully fledged HTML page with embedded parameters